 There are so many tattoo options out there, and the possibilities continue to expand if and when you decide to design your own ink.
 As 2021 is on the horizon, think of the new year as a time to get that tattoo you’ve always wanted, to update an old design you’ve outgrown, or try out a new artist.
 There are so many tattoo-related possibilities looming on the other side of January 1st, so why not just go for it?
-Whether you want to get that trendy tattoo you saw on Instagram or finally get that matching ink with your significant other, here’s all the inspiration you need to go confidently into the new year and towards your new tattoo!
+Whether you want to get that trendy tattoo you saw on Instagram or finally get that matching ink with your significant other, ahead is all the tattoo inspiration you need to go confidently into your next era with some new ink.

-Snake tattoos are making a major splash in the inked community, so consider getting the popular design as the new year begins!
+Snake tattoos are making a major splash in the inked community, so consider getting the popular design if you're looking to spice up your ink collection.
 A snake armband is a great way to add movement and depth to an otherwise pretty stagnant design.

 Girl In Floral Bottle Tattoo

 If you like flowers but want to incorporate a more personal design, designs featuring linework bodies are very popular.
-Here, the artist also added a phrase/quote beneath the ink to give it an even more customized feel.
+Here, the artist also added the phrase "Watch me as I grow" beneath the ink to give it an even more customized feel.

 Tiny Elephant Tattoo

 Small, minimal tattoos are just as much of a statement as huge designs!
-This tiny elephant tat is hidden away on the ankle, but its whimsical design makes it pop in contrast to its minimal linework.
+This tiny elephant tat is tucked away in the inner elbow, but its whimsical design makes it pop in contrast to its minimal line work.

 For world travelers, consider getting a tattoo that shows off your wanderlust.
 A paper airplane and crisp dot detailing give a whimsical feeling to the otherwise simple globe.